KjetilIN/IIKG3005-IaC-Notes/oblig/kjetikin-oppg2/README.md

 **How it works:** The goal of the workflow is to deploy to each workspace with their corresponding Github Environment variables.
 Each environment works the same way: initializing the terraform configuration, select the correct workspace (or create it) and apply the configuration.
 Each job is depedent on the last job to succed - if dev deployment failes, the workflow is cancelled.
+If dev was deployed, it tries to deploy stage.

 A simple test with curl is also added for each workspace.